skellis46/slipbox/somatics unlimited.md

 My assumption is that researchers are all (more or less) guilty of cherry-picking.
 We seek examples that confirm our beliefs or ideas and ignore examples that contradict or are contrary to these beliefs.
 I don't think we do this deliberately or consciously, but we do do it.
 Cherry picking is also known as the fallacy of incomplete evidence, and in science it is an epistemological characteristic of denialism.

 To this end, I have tried to mitigate against cherry picking.
-For instance, I randomly selected 20 articles from the 272 and then worked my way down that selection to include as examples this morning.
+For instance, I randomly selected 20 articles from the 271 and then worked my way down that selection to include as examples this morning.
 For example, the list of quote-claims I presented at the beginning were drawn -- one each -- from the first five randomly selected articles.
 This randomised process is to avoid claims that I have cherry picked examples, but it also indicates just how common the following observations are in the JDSP corpus.
-You might argue (fairly) that I even developed a bias to notice such claims and drawing articles at random is a simple attempt to reduce that kind of confirmation bias.
+You might argue (fairly) that I even developed a bias to notice such claims and therefore drawing articles at random is a simple attempt to reduce my confirmation biases.

-The other thing is that I had to introduce this randomisation as a result of not completing my analysis in time.
-And later, after a conversation with the dance philosopher Anna Pakes, it became clear to me that a more rigorous linguistic analysis of the JDSP corpus would be ideal for this kind of analysis.
+The other thing is I felt compelled to introduce this randomisation as a result of not completing my analysis in time.
+And later, after a conversation with the dance philosopher Anna Pakes, it became clear that a more rigorous linguistic analysis of the JDSP corpus would be ideal for this kind of analysis.
 But that's a different presentation.

 ### Motivated reasoning